erudit/erudit-ps-documentation/docs/source/tagset/element-ref-list.rst

-Represents the group of bibliographic references in an article, and must contain the element :ref:`element-ref` which, in turn, contains the element :ref:`element-element-citation`.
+Represents the group of bibliographic references in an article, and must contain the element :ref:`element-ref` which, in turn, must contains the element :ref:`element-mixed-citation` and may contains the element :ref:`element-element-citation`.

 In ``<ref-list>``, a title could be inserted using the element ``<title>``.